sahanjjose/MediaCheck/README.md

 **Media Manipulation: A Catalyst for Authoritarian Ascendance in Democracies**

 **How to access:**
 1. Download the source code in a zipped folder.
-(Button on top right corner)
+(Green Button on top right corner says "Code<>")
 2. Extract files
 3. Open MediaCheck\Web\index.html